jimfuego/sportsradar/README.md

 ## Postinstall

 Husky is used as a hook on out git commands.
 It should properly install on `yarn install`.
-If husky hooks are not triggering, run `yarn husky install` after initializing the yarn project
+If husky hooks are not triggering, run `yarn husky install` after initializing the yarn project.

 ## Testing